Maxidn/nlp-project/README.md

 ### COVID-19 Tweet Sentiment — Part 2
-> There are 4 notebooks for each model
+>The repository contains four notebooks (one for each model).
+Although they reuse common cells, we keep them separate for ease of use and standalone runs
 > **Recommenץded**: Open notebooks in Google Colab

 1. Replace the W&B API key (`wandb.login(...)`) with your own